|Nutritional Guidelines (per serving)|

 Gather the ingredients.

-In a cocktail shaker filled with ice, pour the whiskey, lemon juice, and simple syrup.
+In a cocktail shaker, pour the whiskey, lemon juice, and simple syrup.
+Fill with ice.

 Strain into an old-fashioned glass filled with fresh ice.